tonomoshia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+I tracked previous days in Basecamp but decided to bow to the protocol and start keeping this log.
+Will add previous dates if I feel it makes sense at a later time.

 ### Day 63: May 13, 2017
 <!-- ##### (delete me or comment me out) -->